Rainworth Water: Water quality

 Since 2003, the Water Framework Directive has provided a legal framework for the protection and improvement of water quality for surface water and groundwater.
 This has been worked out locally by appointing the Nottinghamshire Wildlife Trust to act as Catchment Hosts for the River Idle Catchment, which includes Rainworth Water, in 2013.
 Their role has been to draw together all those who are affected by or can affect water quality, so that alterations that will improve water quality can be made.
 Initial discussions revealed that parts of both the River Ryton and Rainworth Water were failing to meet the water quality demanded by the Water Framework Directive, and were therefore given special consideration.
 Much of the river channel has been straightened over the years, to ensure that large quantities of water can be removed from the area during wet periods or flooding incidents.
 Such flows scour the channel, making it difficult for wildlife to establish itself, and during the summer months, there are issues with low flows, as water is abstracted to irrigate the sandy, well-drained arable land which borders the river.

 The ecological status of the river system in 2013 failed because of the presence of pollutants, notably Triclosan in Rainworth Water and copper in Gallow Hole Dyke.
 Rainworth Water was also affected by nickel and its compounds, tributyltin compounds, and nonylphenol, while Gallow Hole Dyke was affected by compounds of nickel, cadmium and lead.
 These issues are exacerbated by low flows, run-off of surface water from roads which cross the catchment, diffuse pollution from agriculture and urban areas, and the discharges from sewage treatment works.
 The work undertaken on assessing the catchment resulted in proposals for eleven schemes which will produce benefits to the river system.
 They depend on funding being secured, and include several projects to create wetland habitats.
 Typical of such schemes is an area of wetland at Thieves Wood that would allow run-off from the A60 to deposit silt, and chemical contaminants to be removed before the water enters the main river.
 It would also create a head of water, which would be released into the river more slowly, levelling out the periods of high flow and low flow.

 The Environment Agency are responsible for measuring water quality of the river systems in England.
 Each is given an overall ecological status, which may be one of five levels: high, good, moderate, poor and bad.
 There are several components that are used to determine this, including biological status, which looks at the quantity and varieties of invertebrates, angiosperms and fish.
 Chemical status, which compares the concentrations of various chemicals against known safe concentrations, is rated good or fail.

 The water quality of Rainworth Water and its tributaries was as follows in 2019.

-Like many rivers in the UK, the chemical status changed from good to fail in 2019, due to the presence of polybrominated diphenyl ethers (PBDE) and mercury compounds, neither of which had previously been included in the assessment.
+Like most rivers in the UK, the chemical status changed from good to fail in 2019, due to the presence of polybrominated diphenyl ethers (PBDE) and mercury compounds, neither of which had previously been included in the assessment.